 We are currently dealing with high call volumes due to the ever-changing circumstances.
 For clients already booked to travel with us we have set up a COVID-19 team to look after all clients affected by the pandemic.
 Our team is working as quickly as possible with clients in date order of their departure.
 We would like you to consider the following:

-- If you are travelling from 1st May to the end of July then we are aiming to be in touch with you over the next few weeks.
+- If you are travelling before the end of August then we are aiming to be in touch with you over the next few weeks.

 - For any clients outside of this timeframe please feel free to get in contact with your safari specialist.